 “An expression of dissatisfaction about our service, whether expressed orally or in writing, where a response from us would be reasonably required or expected”

-You can contact us in writing (by letter, fax or email), or you can speak to our Complaints Manager, Steven Ratcliffe, whose contact details are:
+You should contact our Complaints Manager, Steven Ratcliffe, in writing.
+His contact details are:

 2 Lime Kiln Way